syncfusion-content/winui-docs/winui/DataGrid/Export-To-Excel.md

 SfDataGrid exports to excel by using [XlsIO](http://help.syncfusion.com/file-formats/xlsio/overview).
 You can refer [XlsIO documentation](http://help.syncfusion.com/file-formats/xlsio/working-with-excel-worksheet) for manipulating workbook and sheet after exporting.

 ### Workbook
-SfDataGrid provides option to return [ExcelEngine](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.ExcelEngine.html) from that you can get exported workbook.
-This allows you to protect, encrypt and add worksheet before saving.
+The SfDataGrid provides an option to return the [ExcelEngine](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.ExcelEngine.html).
+From that, get the exported workbook.
+This allows you to protect, encrypt and add worksheets before saving.

 {% tabs %}
 {% highlight c# %}